biopython/biopython.github.io/wiki/GitMigration.md

-If you think you changes are worth including in the main Biopython distribution, then [file an (enhancement) bug on Bugzilla](http://bugzilla.open-bio.org/), and include a link to your updated branch.
-You could also attach a patch.
-If the changes are accepted, one of the Biopython developers will have to check this code into our [CVS](CVS "wikilink") repository, which will then update the main Biopython branch on github.
+If you think you changes are worth including in the main Biopython distribution, then [file an (enhancement) bug on Bugzilla](http://bugzilla.open-bio.org/), and include a link to your updated branch (i.e. your branch on github, or another public git server).
+You could also attach a patch on Bugzilla.
+If the changes are accepted, one of the Biopython developers will have to check this code into our [CVS](CVS "wikilink") repository, and within the hour this should update the main Biopython branch on github.

 Other information
 -----------------